lxlml/asus-touchpad-numpad-driver/README.md

-# Asus touchpad numpad driver
+# Asus touchpad numpad driver (runit version)

+tested on void linux

 | Without % = symbols             |  With % = symbols       |  With % = symbols (but incompatible with the non-universal version) |
 |:-------------------------:|:-------------------------:|:-------------------------:|